 Many bowed-string instruments, particularly cellos, exhibit a phenomenon called a “wolf note”.
-When a cellist tries to play a particular note they find that it is particularly prone to “surface sound”, and they may get a kind of “stuttering” or “warbling” effect instead of the steady note they were expecting.
+When a cellist tries to play a particular note they find that it is unusually prone to “surface sound”, and they may get a kind of “stuttering” or “warbling” effect instead of the steady note they were expecting.
 This effect is fascinating to a physicist, but it makes life difficult for cellists and they may go to some lengths to control and moderate the problem.
 You can hear an example in Sound 1, where the player has tried to produce the effect, rather than trying to suppress it as they would usually do.
 The bow speed is steady and the player’s left-hand finger is not moving, but you can hear the intermittent warbling sound of the wolf, and you can also hear instability of the pitch.

 Figure 1 shows an extract of a bridge force recording during a warbling wolf like this, and Fig. 2 shows a zoomed view of the portion outlined in black in Fig. 1.
 What these waveforms reveal is that the cycle of the wolf involves an alternation of Helmholtz motion, with the familiar sawtooth waveform, and double-slipping motion.

 The physics behind the wolf note is yet another thing that was first explained correctly by Raman .
 Testing Raman’s explanation was an early target for the computer model described in section 9.2, and we can give a clear description of his argument using a simple simulated example.
 The great advantage of simulation for this purpose is that we have access to complete information about what is going on, including some things that are hard to see clearly by measurement.